- Most bug bites and stings heal on their own in a few days.

 Spiders usually don’t bite, but if they do, it can be painful.
 For those who have an allergy to spiders, a bite from a spider can be very dangerous.
 There are just a couple of spiders that are found in the United States that are poisonous.
 These are the black widow and the brown recluse spiders.
 When they bite, they inject “venom” (small amount of poisonous liquid) under the skin.

 A reaction to a common spider bite is similar to other insects.
-Symptoms typically include: redness, and pain and swelling at the site.
+Symptoms typically include redness, pain, and swelling at the site.
 A scab usually forms in a week or so.
 Try not to pick or scratch the scab to prevent infection.

 - Wash your skin with soap and water a few times a day until it feels better.
 Pat dry.